mjastad/uptick/README.md

 ```

 ## Application
-There are several configuration files that need to be edited to mangage data and control-flow between the client and the back-end database.
+There are several configuration files that need to be edited to manage data and control-flow between the client and the back-end database.
 These files are located in the *config* and *js* directories:

 * **config/dbConfig.js** - Manages the supported database types: *mongo, mysql, mssql, pgsql*.
 This binds the proper database router for connecting/communicating to the target database.
 * **config/mongoConfig.js** - Configures the IP address of the target mongo database server